Symptoms of Periodontal Disease

 Periodontitis typically occurs as people get older and is most common after age 35.

-Female hormones affect the gums, and women are particularly susceptible to periodontal problems.
+Female hormones affect the gums, and women in particular are susceptible to periodontal problems.

-Menopause: Estrogen deficiency after menopause reduces bone mineral density, which can lead to bone loss.
+Estrogen deficiency after menopause reduces bone mineral density, which can lead to bone loss.
 Bone loss is associated with both periodontal disease and osteoporosis (loss of bone density).
-The hormonal changes associated with menopause can cause dry mouth, which can lead to tooth and gum problems.
+The hormonal changes associated with menopause can cause dry mouth (xerostomia), which can lead to tooth and gum problems.

 Periodontal disease often occurs in members of the same family.
 Genetic factors play a role in making some people more susceptible to periodontal disease.
 This is most true with aggressive periodontitis.
 If one child is found to have periodontal disease, all siblings should be checked for the disease.